qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/mailinglists.rst

 http://lists.osgeo.org/mailman/listinfo/qgis-user

-QGIS developers list
+QGIS Developers list
 --------------------

 The main list for questions about the development of QGIS core or plugins

 http://lists.osgeo.org/mailman/listinfo/qgis-developer

-QGIS community team
+QGIS Community team
 -------------------

 This list deals with topics like documentation, user